 Create a group in your database such as

 Add both the regular Looker user and the Looker PDT user to the new group.

 GRANT SELECT on all tables in the regular Looker user’s schema to the PDT user.

-In Looker’s Connection Settings page for Vector, in the PDT Overrides column, enter the PDT user information.
+In Looker’s Connection Settings page, in the PDT Overrides column, enter the PDT user information.

-In the current Looker release, Vector supports the following Looker features:
+In Looker 21.16, Actian Avalance and Vector support the following Looker features: